nzanoa/CyberSecurity/README.md

 # CyberSecurity
-## Few Enumeration Scripts in Bash
+## Few scripts necessary for Pentesters

 ### PING SWEEP
 This script will help you discover hosts alive in a subnet.